NebulaKamrul/Due-Next-AI/README.md

 **DueNext.ai** is an AI-powered syllabus deadline extractor.

-Paste your syllabus or upload a PDF, and DueNext automatically extracts every assignment and due date — then exports everything to Google Calendar as an `.ics` file.
+Paste your syllabus or upload a PDF, and DueNext automatically extracts every assignment and due date, then exports everything to Google Calendar as an `.ics` file.

 Students no longer need to manually scan long syllabi or miss deadlines buried in course documents.

 ---